Ver el informe | Xem báo cáo | 阅读报告 | просмотреть отчет

 Provide as much detail as possible:

-- Upload documents and pictures to the website.
+- Upload any documents and pictures through the outside vendor’s portal.

-- Forging or falsifying documents (invoices, timesheets, travel documents, etc.).
+- Forging or falsifying documents, such as invoices, timesheets, or travel documents;

 - Soliciting or accepting a bribe.

-Involves the careless or extravagant expenditure of City funds or the misuse or mismanagement of City resources.
+Waste involves the careless or extravagant expenditure of City funds or the misuse or mismanagement of City resources.
 Waste does not have to involve a private use or personal gain and can be intentional or unintentional.
+Examples include:

 - Using a City position to obtain advantage.